 - AAHD partners with health care and disability organizations, academic and research institutions and federal agencies.

-- AAHD disseminates current scientific, programmatic and policy information on disability and health for people with disabilities through AAHD website, listservs, newsletters, webinars, Facebook, Twitter and other social media strategies.
+- AAHD disseminates current scientific, programmatic and policy information on disability and health for people with disabilities through AAHD website, listserves, newsletters, webinars, Facebook, Twitter and other social media platforms.

 - AAHD provides technical assistance to federal agencies, non-profits and academic institutions.

-- AAHD advocates and supports programs that improve the lives of people with disabilities at the national level.
+- AAHD advocates and supports programs that improve the lives of people with disabilities at the national level, state and community level.

 - AAHD holds leadership roles on national coalitions and task forces in both the private and public sector.